The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification

 \subsection{Classification of determinant line bundles}

-There are infinitely many systems of determinant line bundles that satisfy all properties in Section~\ref{summ_sec}.
-Theorem~\ref{classify_thm}, stated and proved in this section, describes all of them.\\

-For each exact triple~$\ft$ of Fredholm operators, we denote by $\Psi_{\ft}$ the isomorphism~\eref{cUDDdfn_e}.
-Suppose $\{\Psi_{\ft}'\}$ is another collection of isomorphisms for exact triples of Fredholm operators satisfying all properties in Section~\ref{summ_sec}.\\
+For each exact triple~$\ft$ of Fredholm operators, we denote by~$\Psi_{\ft}$ the isomorphism~\eref{cUDDdfn_e}.
+By Subsections~\ref{ET_subs}-\ref{DualProp_subs}, this collection of exact triple isomorphisms satisfies all properties for systems of determinant line bundles listed in Subsection~\ref{detLBprop_subs}.
+Let $\{\Psi_{\ft}'\}_{\ft}$ be another collection of isomorphisms for exact triples of Fredholm operators satisfying the isomorphism Naturality~II, Normalization~II,III, and Exact Squares properties.
+We show that this collection is as in~\eref{PsicDnew_e} for some $A_{i,c}\!\in\!\R^*$ and satisfies the remaining properties for systems of determinant line bundles listed in Subsection~\ref{detLBprop_subs}, if $A_{i,c}$ are chosen appropriately.
+Theorem~\ref{classify_thm} describes all collections of isomorphisms for exact triples of Fredholm operators satisfying all properties listed in Subsection~\ref{detLBprop_subs}.\\